Different Types of Car AccidentsBy Stewart J. Guss on October 11th, 2018

 When you’re in a car accident, your life can change in an instant.
 Dealing with insurance companies, doctor visits, physical therapy appointments, and managing time off work can quickly overwhelm you.
 While it might feel tempting to take the first settlement package your insurance company offers, insurance companies are notorious for offering the least amount possible for your damages.

-Call our law firm instead.
+Read more about how a car accident lawyer can help.
 Stewart J. Guss and his team of experienced attorneys and legal professionals are dedicated to working to gain maximum compensation for our clients.
 Let us manage the legal process so you can focus on recovering from your injuries.

 Because we take all of our personal injury cases on a contingency fee basis, you will not owe us a DIME unless we win your case.
 We are available 24 hours a day, seven days a week, so call us today at 800-898-4877 or contact us now by CLICKING HERE.